Preparation for an interview

 - Gather as much information as you can about the position, including the competition poster (which lists the elements that are required to do the job) and the job description.
 These can be provided to you by the Human Resource Team responsible for the competition (contact information can be found at the bottom of the competition poster).

-- Increase your knowledge about NRC and the specific Portfolio you are applying to by reviewing the annual report, the vision and value statements, and the organizational structure.
+- Increase your knowledge about NRC and the specific research centre you are applying to by reviewing the annual report, the vision and value statements, and the organizational structure.
 The NRC website is a great source of information in this regard.

 - Try to anticipate the questions that could be asked during the interview and prepare replies.
 Be sure to incorporate relevant examples of how you have demonstrated the specific competencies and skills the position requires.
 At NRC the assessment criteria are based on the Technical and the Behavioural Competencies listed on the competition poster.